mikedilger/gossip/docs/PRUNING.md

 3. Copy: `mdb_copy -c lmdb lmdb2`
 4. Switch to the copy: `mv lmdb lmdb.old; mv lmdb2 lmdb; rm -rf ./lmdb.old`

-## Removing old events

-Old events can be pruned.
-We don't delete your events no matter how old they are, and we also preserve entire threads that you participated in.

-1. Fire up gossip and adjust the pruning time in Settings > Storage
-2. Exit gossip
-3. Run `gossip prune_old_events`

-You can clean LMDB cruft afterwards.

 ## Removing unused person records

 This takes a very long time and only shrinks the database by a small amount.